google/peoplemath/README.md

 To persist the API data and exercise the Cloud Datastore persistence layer, the [Cloud Datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) can be used: install and start the emulator, then set the environment variables according to the instructions, set the `GOOGLE_CLOUD_PROJECT` environment variable, and run `peoplemath` with no arguments.

-## Deployment to AppEngine
+## Deployment to App Engine

-To deploy the app to Google AppEngine:
+To deploy the app to Google App Engine:

 * Create a Google Cloud project as described in [the quickstart guide](https://cloud.google.com/appengine/docs/standard/go112/quickstart)
 * Run `gcloud config set project [YOUR_PROJECT_ID]`